- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

-A vehicle which is powered exclusively by an electric motor whose traction energy is supplied exclusively by traction battery installed in the vehicle and has such electric regenerative braking system, which during braking provides for the conversion of vehicle kinetic energy into electrical energy.
+A vehicle that is powered exclusively by an electric motor whose traction energy is supplied exclusively by a traction battery installed in the vehicle and has such electric regenerative braking system, which during braking provides for the conversion of vehicle kinetic energy into electrical energy.

 Frequently Asked Questions

 Q- For how many years this deduction shall be available?